The Power of Yoga

 Yoga draws people in for many reasons – maybe we know why, maybe we don’t.
 At the beginning, for at least a year I attended several weekly classes with my teacher and I didn’t know why I was there.
 I didn’t always feel prepared, or strong enough or as though I had enough energy, but I knew I needed to be there.

 That’s the thing about yoga.
 Without you realising, it gets under your layers.
-It can teach you a lot about yourself, some things you may not even want to know but eventually realise can help you a lot more than looking in the mirror ever will.
+It can teach you a lot about yourself, some things you may not even want to know, but eventually come to see that it can help you a lot more than looking in the mirror ever will.

 Some days I felt too tired to make it to the end of class, sometimes my arms would collapse at the first try of holding up my own body weight and sometimes in savasana, all I could think of was what I would be having for dinner.
 Yet the one constant thing was that I always felt better after having been to class, and I knew that for some moments during it I had stopped my mind from wandering.